Swagbucks Review | Is Swagbucks Legit?

 - You may earn 40 to 100 SB points answering a survey that takes 5 to 10 minutes.

-- In terms of labor, this could conceivably could rival the federal minimum wage: It’s possible to make 100 SB ($1) in 10 minutes which would become $6 in an hour ($1.25 short of the federal minimum wage per hour).
-But this isn’t likely.
+- In terms of labor, this could conceivably rival the federal minimum wage: It’s possible to make 100 SB ($1) in 10 minutes, which would become $6 in an hour ($1.25 short of the federal minimum wage per hour).
+But this earning potential isn’t likely.
 Read on to find out why not.

-In reality, you’d be spending time browsing for surveys or considering product trials — and that’s time you wouldn’t be paid for.
+In reality, you’d be spending time browsing for surveys or considering product trials—and that’s time you wouldn’t be paid for.
 This is true for just about any survey site.
-The amount of time you put into the surveys doesn’t payout efficiently.
+The amount of time you put into answering surveys doesn’t pay out efficiently.

-You may spend a few minutes reading about a survey before discovering you don’t fit the demographic.
+You may spend a few minutes reading about a survey before discovering you don’t fit the demographic, thus not qualifying.
 Or a study you do qualify for might fill up before you get going on it.
-Either way that’s time wasted from an earning perspective.
+These are both common complaints among Swagbucks members.
+Either way, that’s time wasted from an earning perspective.

 When Swagbucks Is Worth It

-But if you are sitting on the couch binging your favorite TV shows, why not earn some points when you aren’t doing anything else?
+But if you’re sitting on the couch binging your favorite TV shows, why not earn some points at the same time?
 It’s not exactly free money, but if you have plenty of free time, it’s pretty close.

 Like I said up top, it all depends on how you see things.
-If you’re looking for “make money online” ideas to replace your day job, Swagbucks won’t hold up, and this wouldn’t be a legitimate review if I didn’t let you know this right now.
+If you’re looking for “make money online” ideas to replace your day job, Swagbucks won’t hold up, and this wouldn’t be a legitimate review if I didn’t let you know about the earning potential right now.

-If nothing else, you could earn enough to pay your Hulu bill or your monthly Amazon prime subscription.
+If nothing else, as a Swagbucks member you could earn enough to pay your Hulu bill or your monthly Amazon Prime subscription.